hahalulu/Grokking-the-Coding-Interview-Patterns/README.md

 ## Pattern 6: In-place Reversal of a LinkedList

+In a lot of problems, we are asked to reverse the links between a set of nodes of a <b>LinkedList.
+Often, the constraint is that we need to do this in-place, i.e., using the existing node objects and without using extra memory.

+<b>In-place Reversal of a LinkedList pattern</b> describes an efficient way to solve the above problem.

 ## Pattern 7: Tree Breadth First Search

 ## Pattern 8: Depth First Search (DFS)